Tow men in a kitchen pooring a sauce out of a large pan into a hot wok

 Balti pioneer Yahsin Anwar is being squeezed by the mighty “Karachi Karahi.”
 To fight back, his sons gamble on a grand re-opening: “pile your plate for under a fiver,” thirty-five dishes in five hours, plus late-night “Curry-oke” with Bollywood royalty.
 As orders fly, head chef Billa battles the clock while the team juggle tangled loyalties, private ambitions and secrets that can’t stay bottled.
 It’s hot, hilarious and human—life and work colliding on a single, unforgettable shift.

-And because Balti Kings is inseparable from the food culture it celebrates, this event includes a Balti-inspired meal served at the interval—so you can taste the world you’re hearing.
-A beloved modern classic, served simply—scripts in hand, plates at the ready.
+Because Balti Kings is inseparable from the food culture it celebrates, this event included a Balti-inspired meal served at the interval—so you could taste the world you’re hearing.
+This event was a beloved modern classic, served simply with scripts in hand and plates at the ready.

 Keeps your jaw hanging open with laughter.”